Fifth Crusade: Preparations for the Crusade

 Innocent III died on 16 July 1216 and Honorius III was consecrated as pope the next week.
 The Crusade dominated the early part of his papacy.
-The next year, he crowned Peter II of Courtenay as Latin Emperor, who captured on his eastward journey in Epirus and died in confinement.
+The next year, he crowned Peter II of Courtenay as Latin Emperor, who was captured on his eastward journey in Epirus and died in confinement.

 Robert of Courçon was sent as spiritual advisor to the French fleet, but subordinate to newly-chosen papal delegate Pelagius of Albano.
 Bishop Walter II of Autun, a veteran of the Fourth Crusade, would also return to the Holy Land with the Fifth Crusade.
 French canon Jacques de Vitry had come under the influence of the saintly Marie of Oignies and preached the Albigensian Crusade after 1210.
 He arrived at his new position as Bishop of Acre in 1216 and shortly thereafter Honorius III tasked him with preaching the Crusade in the Latin settlements of Syria, made difficult with the rampant corruption at the port cities.

 Oliver of Paderborn preached the Crusade in Germany and had great success in recruitment.
 In July 1216, Honorius III called on Andrew II of Hungary to fulfill his father's vow to lead a Crusade.
 Like many other rulers, the pope's former pupil, Frederick II of Germany, had taken an oath to embark for the Holy Land in 1215 and appealed to German nobility to join.
 But Frederick II hung back, with his crown still in contention with Otto IV, and Honorius repeatedly put off the date for the beginning of the expedition.

 In Europe, the troubadours were equally adept in awakening the interest in the Crusade.
 These included Elias Cairel, a veteran of the Fourth Crusade, Pons de Capduelh, later joining the Crusade in 1220, and Aimery de Pégulhan, who implored by verse a young William VI of Montferrat to follow in his father's footsteps and take the cross.

 The strength of the armies was estimated at more than 32,000, including more than 10,000 knights.
 It was described by a contemporaneous Arab historian as: "This year, an infinite number of warriors left from Rome the great and other countries of the West."
 The Crusader force was also prepared to use the latest siege technology, including counterweight trebuchets.